BigShuang/igcse-notes/cs0478/2/past paper answer.md

 - Packets may arrive out of order
 - Once the last packet has arrived, packets are reordered
 - If a packet is missing/corrupted, it is requested again

+### s23 12_4
+#### a
+1. Two from:
+- Data is sent one bit at a time
+- A single wire is used
+2. Any two from:
+- Data won’t be skewed
+数据不会有偏差
+- Less chance of interference/crosstalk/corruption/error
+干扰/串扰/损坏/错误的可能性较小
+- Transmission speed is adequate
+传输速度足够
+3. The data may be transmitted quicker

+#### b
+1. Router
+2. Any two from:
+- A collection of servers
+- … that store data in a remote location // that allows data to be accessed remotely
+- … that are (normally) accessed using an internet connection
+3. Any one from:
+e.g.
+- May be less secure // by example
+- May lose access to them if internet connection lost/not available
+- Reliant on a third party maintaining the hardware // by example
+- Could incur an extra/ongoing fee/cost